AliShahSafdari/Math-Magicians/README.md

 ### Key Features <a name="key-features"></a>

--  This project make desing the UI of caltulator
+-  This project design the UI of the calculator
--  This project make the logic of the caltulator
+-  This project makes the logic of the calculator
--  This project fech data from API
+-  This project fetch data from API
--  This Project use React route
+-  This Project uses React route

 ## 🚀 Live Demo <a name="live-demo"></a>
 - [Live Demo Link](https://math-magicians-cfoy.onrender.com/)